top of page

 • Subject wears sports gear (i.e. football helmet, hockey helmet) during session

-• Crowd/stadium noise or other appropriate background recordings are played loudly during the run
+• Crowd/stadium noise or other appropriate background recordings are played loudly to add distraction and force concentration during the run

 Various ways to engage and challenge